Sugar-eatingSheep/YangCHEN.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello professor, I'm Yang Chen 🤞"
+title: "Hello professor, Welcome to Yang Chen's homepage! 🤞"
 author_profile: true
 redirect_from:
   - /about/